xbeat/Machine-Learning/README.md

 Foundation Agents are an emerging paradigm in AI that combines large language models (LLMs) with planning and decision-making capabilities.
 They aim to create more autonomous and capable AI systems that can reason, plan, and act in complex environments.

+## Discriminative Models in Python

+Introduction to Discriminative Models

+Discriminative models are a class of machine learning algorithms that learn to distinguish between different classes or categories.
+These models focus on predicting the conditional probability of a target variable given input features.
+Unlike generative models, discriminative models don't attempt to model the underlying distribution of the data.

 ## Finite Element Analysis with Python

 Introduction to Finite Element Analysis (FEA)